 With the break-up of the Soviet Union and of the former Yugoslavia, in 1992 the CEV family was joined by 11 new members: Armenia, Azerbaijan, Belarus, Croatia, Estonia, Georgia, Latvia, Lithuania, Russia, Slovenia and Ukraine.

-One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President during the extraordinary CEV Board Of Administration meeting in Brno.
+One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President after an extraordinary Board of Administration meeting held in Brno.
 As Beach Volleyball was finally included in the Olympic program and likely to make its debut in Atlanta, a European circuit was launched in Almeria (Spain).